eyalk11/compare-my-stocks/README.md

 Remark: **Not fully tested, and prerelease.
 Some features may not work correctly.**

+ 1. Install Qt
+ 2. Install using setup.py
- 1. Look at config/config.py and follow instructions there.
+ 3. Look at config/config.py and follow instructions there (will work without it).

     Notice that you should provide a CSV in MyStocksProtoflio format for every transaction (Type is Buy/Sell):
- 3. Depends on inverstpy.
-Please use https://github.com/eyalk11/investpy for it to work.

  4. Run main.py

+* Depends on inverstpy and json_editor.
+Needed https://github.com/eyalk11/investpy  https://github.com/eyalk11/json-editor

 ## Legal Words